dell-cloud-marketplace/docker-wildfly/README.md

 In this case, **mypass** is the password that has been specified for the admin user.

-Access the Admin interface on port *9993* with SSL or *9990* without and use the credentials found in the logs.
+Access the Admin interface on port *9993* and use the credentials found in the logs.

 ```no-highlight
 at: https://localhost:9993/